tilo/smarter_csv/docs/header_transformations.md

 * map one or more headers into whatever you chose using the `map_headers` option.
   (if you map a header to `nil`, it will remove that column from the resulting row hash).
 * completely replace the headers using `user_provided_headers` (please be careful with this powerful option, as it is not robust against changes in input format).
+  When you use `user_provided_headers`, versions >1.13 will set `headers_in_file: false` -- so if you replace the headers for a file that has headers, you must set `headers_in_file: true` to override this and ignore the header row.
 * use the original unmodified headers from the CSV file, using `keep_original_headers`.
 This results in hash keys that are strings, and may be padded with spaces.